Posted on Leave a comment

 *As fast as possible

 NOTE: Kilns fire differently.
-Test fire these guides in your kiln, adjust as needed.
+Test fire these guides in your kiln and then make adjustments as needed.

 Lisa